DessysGit/ungie/README.md

 **Packet obfuscation** — Disguising mesh network traffic as a known harmless protocol.
 Prevents a passive observer from identifying that a mesh network is operating.

+**Handshake gating** — The requirement that a security proof must succeed before any data is exchanged.
+Ensures strangers receive zero information even from a failed connection attempt.

 ---

 ## Dependencies